Cheese!

 "What is THAT???
 I should try it!"

 So I did!
 It's called a rambutan, which basically means "hairy" in Malay, and this makes perfect sense upon glimpsing the rind of this unusual little fruit.
 After reading a little bit about them on the internet, I learned that they are grown far, far away from my native Utah, typically on the Southeast Asian side of the world.
 Here in the U.S., they may be an exotic sight.
 But in many cultures, they are as ubiquitous a food as an apple is to us.
+They sure are beautiful, fresh, on the tree!

 (By the way, this garden photo doesn't belong to me, but the other two pics are mine.)